Geometry & Trigonometry

 - Working with circle properties: central angles, inscribed angles, arc length, and sector area

-Why Geometry & Trigonometry Matters for Your SAT Score
+Why Geometry & Trigonometry Matters for Your Score

 Geometry is the visual branch of mathematics, and spatial reasoning skills tested here are directly relevant to architecture, engineering, design, and science.
 Even for students not pursuing STEM fields, the geometry domain rewards systematic, organized problem-solving—skills that transfer everywhere.
-On the SAT, strong geometry performance is achievable with relatively focused review, making it one of the higher-ROI areas to study.
+On the test, strong geometry performance is achievable with relatively focused review, making it one of the higher-ROI areas to study.

 Geometry & Trigonometry Subtopics

-Each subtopic page has 8–10 SAT-style practice questions, concept explanations, common mistakes, and strategy tips tailored to that specific skill.
+Each subtopic page has 8–10 practice questions, concept explanations, common mistakes, and strategy tips tailored to that specific skill.

 Area and Volume